glblackburn/react2shell-server/docs/defect-tracking/BUG-7.md

 - This bug appears after BUG-6 fix - server detection works but scanner connection fails

 **Proposed Solution:**
+1. **Improve Server Readiness Check (Primary Fix):**
+   - Replace GET-based `check_server()` with POST-based check that matches scanner behavior
+   - Send a test POST request with Next.js headers to verify server can handle scanner requests
+   - Or check for Next.js-specific endpoints/headers that indicate RSC is ready
+   - This ensures server is ready for actual scanner requests, not just GET requests

-1. **Increase Wait Time After Version Switch:**
+2. **Increase Wait Time After Version Switch:**
-   - Increase sleep time from 3 seconds to 10-15 seconds for Next.js mode
+   - Increase sleep time from 3 seconds to 15-20 seconds for Next.js mode
-   - Allow more time for npm install and server restart
+   - Allow time for npm install, Next.js recompilation, and RSC initialization

-2. **Improve Server Readiness Check:**
-   - Check server with more comprehensive health check (not just curl)
-   - Verify server is actually serving content, not just responding to connection
-   - Add additional wait after `wait_for_server` succeeds
+   - Use framework-specific wait times (longer for Next.js, shorter for Vite)

+3. **Add POST-Based Health Check:**
+   - After `wait_for_server` succeeds, send a lightweight POST request with Next.js headers
+   - Verify the server responds (even if with error) within reasonable time
+   - Only proceed with scanner if POST request succeeds
+   - This validates server can handle the request type scanner will use

-3. **Restart Server After Version Switch:**
+4. **Restart Server After Version Switch:**
-   - Explicitly stop and restart server after version switch
+   - Explicitly stop and restart server after version switch in Next.js mode
-   - Ensure server fully restarts with new React version
+   - Ensure server fully restarts with new React version and reinitializes RSC
+   - This may be necessary if Next.js dev server doesn't auto-restart on package.json changes

-4. **Increase Scanner Timeout:**
+5. **Increase Scanner Timeout (If Configurable):**
+   - Scanner timeout is hardcoded to 10 seconds (scanner.py line 499)
-   - If scanner supports timeout configuration, increase it for Next.js mode
+   - If scanner supports timeout configuration via CLI, increase it for Next.js mode
-   - Or add delay before running scanner to ensure server is fully ready
+   - Or add additional delay after POST-based health check before running scanner

-5. **Framework-Specific Wait Times:**
+6. **Framework-Specific Wait Times:**
-   - Use longer wait times for Next.js mode (similar to scanner_verification_report.sh which uses 90 attempts for Next.js)
+   - Use longer wait times for Next.js mode (similar to scanner_verification_report.sh which uses 90 attempts)
+   - Next.js requires more initialization time than Vite after version changes
+   - Consider: 15-20 seconds sleep + POST-based health check for Next.js vs 3-5 seconds for Vite

 **Workaround:**
 1. Manually restart server after each version switch: